 For those with listening issues there is the option of requesting an audio amplification device from the official Barcelona Tourism Office (you’ll need to leave a €200.00 deposit or with a credit card).

-To get the discounts simply buy your tickets online from Ticketbar.
+To get the discounts simply buy your tickets online in my webshop.

 For visitors from the UK know that it is possible to use the European Union disabled parking pass in public parking lots.
 Of course, only in the designated spaces.
 You’ll notice them as they have the international symbol.